-Tilos is time-location planning software for managing linear construction projects.
+Tilos is time location planning software for scheduling linear construction projects.
 Basically, any infrastructure project where distance is a factor.

 Tilos software can be used for time location planning in different construction industries, like Highway-, Railway-, Pipeline- and Tunnel construction, but also in Water Engineering or Transmission Line Building.